SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-Two/README.md

 ## Introduction

+*If you need to start the project in a dev environment, go to the appropriate section at the end of this document*

 ### Quick Start

 To run this project, first go to `topology/prod`.

 You'll have to add env variables.
-For example by adding `.env` file like the following:
+For example by adding `topology/prod/.env` file like the following:

 ```
 ROOT_PASSWORD=admin